Infinix Note 7

 Infinix Note 7 Lite and Infinix Note 7 are Android-based smartphones manufactured, released and marketed by Infinix Mobile as a part of Infinix Note 7 series.
 The device were unveiled during an online event held on 14 May 2020 due to the COVID-19 pandemic as successors to Infinix Note 6 series.
 It is the seventh generation of Infinix's Note Series of smartphones.

-Note 7 Lite and Note 7 are the upgraded version of Note 6 series, coming with different features, including the OS, camera, display, storage, and battery capacity.
+Infinix Note 7 Lite and Infinix Note 7 are the upgraded version of Infinix smart 7 series, coming with different features, including the OS, camera, display, storage, and battery capacity.

-Note 7 has received generally favorable reviews, with critics mostly noting the bigger battery capacity and better camera quality.
+Infinix Note 7 has received generally favorable reviews, with critics mostly noting the bigger battery capacity and better camera quality.
 Critics, however, criticize the HD+ resolution of the display and lack of USB Type-C port.
+The Infinix Note 7 is available in three different colour choices: Forest Green, Aether Black, and Bolivia Blue.

 Specifications

 Hardware

 Note 7 Lite features a 720p display with 20:9 aspect ratio, while Note 7 also features a 720p display but with 20.5:9 aspect ratio.
 Note 7 Lite features a display size of 6.6-inches, while Note 7 features a display size of 6.95-inches.
 Both of the devices have an IPS LCD capacitive touchscreen with a punch hole for front camera, while featuring a side-mounted fingerprint scanner with AI Face ID and the ability to record 1080p low-light video.
 Note 7 Lite comes with MediaTek Helio P22 SoC, while Note 7 comes with MediaTek Helio G70.
 Note 7 Lite comes with 4 GB of RAM, while Note 7 comes with two variants, consisting of 4 GB and 6 GB of RAM.
 Both of the devices come with two variants, consisting of 64 GB and 128 GB storage.
 Note 7 Lite features the ability to use a microSD card to expand the storage to a maximum of 256 GB, while Note 7 can be expanded up to 2 TB.
 Both of the devices come with 5000 mAh battery.
 Note 7 supports 18W fast charging, making it the first Infinix device to feature such.
 The cameras on the Note 7 series are improved considerably over their predecessors.
 Note 7 Lite has a triple rear camera setup with quad LED flash while Note 7 features a quad rear camera setup with quad LED flash.